Skip to content

 Fixed to 1

-Source code in src/fdtdx/objects/device/parameters/latent.py
+Source code in src/fdtdx/objects/device/parameters/continuous.py

 @extended_autoinit